JvanKatwijk/qt-dab/README.md

 While there are dozens of configuration options, take note of the following ones:

-:information_source: choose 'CONFIG+=NO_SSE' if you  NOT are compiling on/for an X86_64 based system.
-If compiling on/for an x86_64 PC choose `CONFIG += PC',
+:information_source: choose *CONFIG+=NO_SSE* if you  NOT are compiling on/for an X86_64 based system.
+If compiling on/for an x86_64 PC choose *CONFIG += PC*,
-the software will then use SSE instructions.
+the software will then use SSE instructions to speed up some computations.

-:information_source: Choose between 'CONFIG += single' or 'CONFIG += double'.
+:information_source: Choose between *CONFIG += single* or *CONFIG += double*.
 In the latter case, all computations in the "front end" are done with double precision arithmetic.

 :information_source: Devices like SDRplay, AIRspy, RTLSDR, Lime, HackRf and Adalm Pluto can be included in the configuration *even if no support library is installed*.
 (Note that including *Soapy* requires Soapy libraries to be installed, so this does not apply for Soapy).
 Qt-DAB is designed such that on selecting a device in runtime, the required functions from the device library are linked in.